 How It's Scored

-For any TFI test administration, the local ETS Preferred Network office provides scoring services.
-After the TFI test is scored, test results are reported to the candidate's employer or school in the form of a score roster.
+For any TFI test administration, the local ETS Preferred Network (EPN) office provides scoring services.
+After the TFI test is scored, test results are reported to the test taker's institution in the form of a score roster.

-- provide useful information for comparing candidates' relative skills
+- provide useful information for comparing test takers' relative skills

-- are intended for internal use only and cannot be used by individual candidates as an "official" score
+- are intended for internal use only and cannot be used by individual test takers as an "official" score

 Each Score Roster includes: